jnyryan/supernovae-ai-dashboard/README.md

 > Take the PDF article and render it as an interactive HTML page that i can run as a single page app.
 Make it a dashboard style page that is fun to learn from and add animation where possible.

 > render the page again as html with more scientific detail

+> can you add an animation of a super novae at the end using 3.js